Poundland Foundation

 Multi-instalment annual grants to long-term national charity partners for specific high-impact projects.
 Current partners include Make-A-Wish UK (over £1.3m awarded), Tommy's (over £1.16m awarded), and Whizz-Kidz (over £1m awarded since 2017 partnership began).
 Applications not currently open to new strategic partners.

 Special one-off grants awarded annually to organisations excelling in a specific themed area of family life.
-The theme changes each year (2024 theme was 'disadvantage').
+The theme changes each year.
 Recent recipients include Family Action (£100,000 for FamilyLine helpline support) and Trussell Trust (£150,000 for food bank resilience).

 Kits 4 Kids Programme: Up to £750

 Grants for very small registered charities, community groups, sports clubs, and Community Interest Companies supporting local children's sports kit and clothing.
 Since May 2021, almost 900 grants awarded totalling over £600,000.
-Applications open periodically (most recent round opened May 2025).
+Applications open periodically throughout the year.

-A new small grants programme is planned for 2025 with criteria to be provided when available.
+A new small grants programme is planned with criteria to be provided when available.

 Colleague Match Funding: Up to £500